Skip to main content

 What is available?

-Our basic telecare system includes a base unit (that plugs into your telephone line and raises the alarm call), a red button and a smoke detector.
+Our basic telecare system includes a base unit and a red button.
 This is a great option if you are worried about falling and how you would get help.
-You will also benefit from linked smoke detectors that will raise an alarm at the Hub in the event of fire.

 Enhanced telecare sensors are available for people with more complex needs and risks.
 Some of the options are: